susam/mintotp/README.md

     6-digit TOTP value should appear for the new key.

- 6. Run the command in step 3 again and verify that the TOTP value printed by the Python script matches the TOTP value that appears in Google Authenticator.
+ 6. Run the command in step 3 again and verify that the TOTP value printed by the Python tool matches the TOTP value that appears in the authenticator app.

 ### With Encrypted QR Code

-While the previous example uses an example QR code to show how this script works, in case you decide to use this script to generate TOTP values from a real QR code for a real account, you must encrypt your QR code to keep it safe.
-Even so, please read the [Caution](#caution) section once before using this script to generate TOTP values for a real account.
+While the previous example uses an example QR code to show how this tool works, in case you decide to use this tool to generate TOTP values from a real QR code for a real account, you must encrypt your QR code to keep it safe.

 The steps below show the usage of GPG to encrypt our example QR code.